goyalpramod/TourMate/README.md

 Welcome to `TourMate`, your all-in-one travel companion designed to revolutionize your travel experiences.
 This state-of-the-art travel itinerary planner app is not just a tool, but a gateway to unforgettable adventures and experiences.

 With `TourMate`, you can unlock the full potential of any city you visit.
-Our app provides you with a meticulously curated list of the best places to visit, tailored to your unique interests and preferences.
+Our app provides you with a meticulously curated list of the best places to visit.
 Whether you're a culture enthusiast, a food lover, or an adrenaline junkie, TourMate ensures your itinerary is packed with destinations that will make your heart.

 Contents
 ---